Campo Santo, Ghent

 The Campo Santo of Ghent, Belgium, is a famous Roman Catholic public burial ground in Sint-Amandsberg.
 The Campo Santo has been declared a historical monument by the government.
 This cemetery is located in the district of Dampoort.

 History

-On top of the hill 19 m, the bishop Philips Erard van der Noot erected in 1720 a chapel, in baroques style in honour of Saint Amandus.
+On top of a hill of 19 meter, bishop Philips Erard van der Noot erected in 1720 a late Baroque chapel in honour of Saint Amandus.

-The Roman Catholic bourgeoisie of Ghent favoured this place for important burials: almost all great Catholic families have their graves here.
-Sited at the top of a hill 19 meters high, it takes its name from the Roman original.
+The inspiration for the establishment of the cemetery on the hill came from Paris's largest cemetery, Père Lachaise.
+It takes its name from the Campo Santo dei Teutonici e dei Fiamminghi ("Cemetery of the German and Flemings"), a burial site in Rome adjacent to the St. Peter's Basilica.
 The cemetery was opened on 8 December 1847 by Fr Jozef van Damme, the local parish priest.
 One of the first burials was that of Countess Marie de Hemptinne.

-As of 2016 this is still the burial place of famous Catholic artists, nobility and politicians from Ghent.
+The Roman Catholic bourgeoisie of Ghent favoured this place as their place of burial and almost all great Catholic families of Ghent are buried here.
+In addition, well-known liberals, politicians, writers, painters and composers were also given a final resting place at the cemetery.